Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • Decide which of the panels best suits the needs of your patient or family.

-• R52 Short stature – SHOX deficiency.
-This is a single gene test that looks for variants affecting the SHOX gene only, and also includes multiplex ligation-dependent probe amplification (MLPA) to identify exon-level copy number variants.
+• R52 Short stature – SHOX deficiency: This is a single gene test that looks for variants affecting the SHOX gene only, and also includes multiplex ligation-dependent probe amplification (MLPA) to identify exon-level copy number variants.

 • R240 Diagnostic testing for known variant(s): This should be considered if a member of the patient’s family already has a known SHOX variant.
 In this situation, cascade testing should be offered to first-degree relatives and the laboratory will only test for the known familial variant.